UFO-Studios/bds-companion/README.md

-# BDS-UI (name pending)
+# BDS-UI
 A UI for MC Bedrock Dedicated server.
-Written in AutoIT
+Written in AutoIT.

 ## Setup

-Download the exe from the releases page, and move it to an empty folder. <br></br>
+Download the exe from the releases page, and move it to an empty folder. </br>
-Extract a copy of MCBE's BDS to a folder named `BDS` within the folder the exe is in.<br></br>
+Extract a copy of MCBE's BDS to a folder named `BDS` within the folder the exe is in.</br>
 Then double click the exe to open!

 Your folder should look like this: